usnistgov/OSCAL/docs/content/concepts/uri-use.md

 Any data fields supporting this use case will have the `uri-reference` data type.

 A typical use of OSCAL object identifier linking is referencing a `resource` in the document's `back-matter` or an imported document's `back-matter`.

-For example, the resource identified by the UUID `f5a2bdb3-55ad-431e-a7ea-c0fd28fc08a0` can be referenced as follows.
+For example, the back-matter resource identified by the UUID `f5a2bdb3-55ad-431e-a7ea-c0fd28fc08a0` can be referenced as follows.

 ```
 <link rel="related" href="#f5a2bdb3-55ad-431e-a7ea-c0fd28fc08a0"/>